-Fixing a Master Boot Record (MBR) may seem like a complicated process without the technical know how but it is very easy if you have a perfect guide.
-In this tutorial our aim is to show you how to fix and repair MBR in Windows 10.
+Fixing a Master Boot Record (MBR) may seem like a complicated process without the technical know-how but it is very easy if you have a perfect guide.
+In this tutorial, we aim to show you how to fix and repair MBR in Windows 10.

 To fix and repair MBR, here is a list of quick fixes.
 Each method has a detailed explanation for easy understanding.
 Use any of them to fix and repair MBR.

 When you boot your Windows, it detects issues if there is any and once it does, it enters into what is called an automatic repair mode.
 You will see this message

 "Your PC did not start correctly"